EMDR Therapy in San Diego

 Throughout the process, you remain in control.
 You don’t have to relive anything you’re not ready for, and your emotional safety is always the priority.

-EMDR may be a good fit if you struggle with:
+EMDR therapy may be right for you if you experience:

 • Clients often wonder what EMDR sessions actually feel like.
 Experiences vary, but many describe: